-Students at DSTC now have twice as many ways to be rewarded using the College achievement log.
+Students at DSTC have two ways to be rewarded using the College achievement log.

 DSTC Stars are used to reward academic effort.
-STARS are given where a strong work ethic is displayed, with students attaining goals, academic or otherwise, consistently in all areas of College life.6 appropriate).
-Reward stars (academic achievement) and House Points (character) will be recorded and monitored through the use of SIMS.
-House assemblies celebrate non academic achievements eg character and Celebration of Success assemblies, academic success.
+STARS are given where a strong work ethic is displayed, with students attaining goals, academic or otherwise, consistently in all areas of College life.6